material-admin/doc-material-components/top-app-bar/Android/Android-top-app-bar.md

 #### Applying scrolling behavior to the top app bar

 The following example shows the top app bar positioned at the same elevation as content.
-Upon scroll, it increases elevation and lets content scroll behind it.
+When scrolling, the top app bar's elevation increases and lets content scroll behind it.

 In the layout: